 • GPS units must be set to ETRS89 or WGS84, and UTM/UPS - the coordinate system and datum used throughout the MCP documentation.

-Digital photos (through a card reader) and video can be downloaded onto the network-attached storage via the expedition laptops (or your own) for future web publication and/or presentations.
+Digital photos and video can be downloaded onto the network-attached storage via the expedition laptops (or your own) for future web publication and/or presentations.
 There is also a QGIS digital map of the area, maintained with positions of entrances and cave centre lines.
 It is perfectly feasible, time permitting, to enter cave centre line data, add extra entrances and print the composite map out for underground or surface activity the next day.
-Large paper maps have been phased out and print outs from the digital maps are now the norm.
-Many cave surveys are also on the Project's computers and can be printed out before heading underground.
+Large paper maps have been phased out and screen shots or print outs from the digital maps are now the norm.
+Many cave surveys are also on the Project's computers and can be printed out (or uploaded to a device) before heading underground.
 Printed surveys can be scanned.

 Android tablets and phones are used (with the Orux Maps application and downloaded Matienzo maps) to aid cave finding and entrance identification on the hills.
 See the Orux Maps page.